Ready for some interesting facts about South America?

 - Smallest Country: Suriname is the smallest country in South America and it does not even take up 1% of the total landmass.

 - Largest City: Sao Paulo is the largest city with over 21 million people.

-- UNESCO sites: There are 80 UNESCO World Heritage sites over 11 countries.
+- UNESCO sites: There are 80 UNESCO World Heritage sites in 11 countries.

 - Largest Desert: The Atacama Desert in Chile is the largest desert in South America.

-- Largest Lake: Lake Titicaca, that crosses the countries of Bolivia and Peru, is the largest lake in South America.
+- Largest Lake: Lake Titicaca, which crosses the countries of Bolivia and Peru, is the largest lake in South America.